mosip/documentation/docs/country-implementation.md

 # Country Implementation

 ## Overview
 This is a guide to implement MOSIP in a country.
-It is advised that Government and System Integrators (SI) study the recommended steps to work on an appropriate implementation strategy.
-The items are in "near-chronological order" and may differ based on the worked out strategy.
+It is advised that Government and System Integrators (SI) study the recommended steps to work out an appropriate implementation strategy.
+The items are in "near-chronological order" and may differ for an implementation.

 ## Key decisions
 1. Choice of deployment of [Pre-registration](id-lifecycle-management.md#pre-registration).